Cornbread and Cornflakes

 - Plastic wrap

-- 2 cups cornbread, cooked and crumbled (use your own recipe or preferably, Morrison's Corn Kits brand)
+- 2 cups cornbread, cooked and crumbled (If you wish, go all cornbread, then double up) (use your own recipe or preferably, Morrison's Corn Kits brand)

-- 8 ea biscuits, baked and crumbled (2 oz./58 grams each) (Homemade or 1 can Pillsbury Grands or other store-bought)
+- 8 ea biscuits, baked and crumbled (2 oz./58 grams each, Optional) (Homemade or 1 can Pillsbury Grands or other store-bought)

 - 3 cups corn flakes cereal